Be Well at Western

 - Learn how you can promote environmental stewardship on campus by visiting the A.S.
 Environmental Center website.

 - Visit the A.S.
-Outdoor Center website to stay up to date on the availability of outdoor excursions once they reopen.
+Outdoor Center website to stay up to date on the availability of outdoor excursions.

 - If you are taking classes on campus, practice sustainability by using the recycling and composting bins throughout campus.
 If you live on campus, participate in Residence Hall composting.